larryknaebelobsidian/kingdom/Questions.md

 Is there more than one rapture ("translation" of living saints - this is the word used by Peters)?
 If so, how many?

-Who gets translated and when? (this seems to be related to rewards for the faithful)
+Who gets translated and when? (this seems to be related to rewards (Prop.
+135) for the faithful)